Thursday, 21 April 2016

 Scattered lotus, Timurid tilework, 14th

-Again, parallels are easily to be found in the Near Eastern basin.
-After all, Timurid artifacts of all types and paper scrolls as exemplars, travelled throughout and beyond the empire's borders.
-Nonetheless, given the great proximity of Turkmen weavers to the cradle of this style, a most prompt appropriation of such models should be suspected and given them a sort of primacy.
+Again, parallels are easy to be found in the Near Eastern basin.
+After all, Timurid artefacts of all types and paper scrolls as exemplars, travelled throughout and beyond the empire's borders.
+Nonetheless, given the great proximity of the Turkmen to their cradle, a prompt appropriation of such models should be suspected to give their weavers a sort of primacy.

 It should not anymore appal the evident similarity of an early Ottoman motif with a classic of the Turkmen output, the Tekke main gul.
 The influence of the Timurid decorative language in early Ottoman art has been scholarly underlined (G. Necipoglu).
-Almost logical, again, appears a stunning affinity with a type of Mamluk designs.
+And again, a stunning affinity with a type of Mamluk designs appears.

 Tekke MC, 19th, tcoletribalrugs photo courtesy